mautic/user-documentation/docs/configuration/settings.rst

 * **Default timezone** - The Users’ default time zone, typically set to the time zone of the company headquarters.
 Time zones can be set for individual Users.
 The default is ``UTC``.

-  For example: Headquarters is in Boston and the default is set to US Eastern Time ``America New York``.
+  For example: headquarters is in Boston and the default is set to US Eastern Time ``America New York``.
 A User in San Francisco ``US Pacific Time America Los Angeles`` can display Pacific Time in the User interface.

 * **Default language** - The initial language assigned to Users.
 Individual Users may select their own settings.
 Mautic uses ``English - United States`` by default.